 To maintain healthy teeth, it’s essential to have good oral and dental hygiene.
-It is also vital to visit our dentist, who will provide advice and instructions on how to take care of your teeth properly.
-During your initial visit to Smile for Life Dentistry in Maryville, Illinois, you can expect your oral exam to be accompanied by X-rays or other dental imaging techniques.
-Dental imaging helps our dentist make a well-informed diagnosis and treatment plan catered to your unique needs.
-There are various types of X-rays available for dental imaging.
-Depending on your symptoms, some X-ray procedures will be more suitable than others.
-Take a closer look at some of the modern dental imaging procedures we may use during your visit.
+It is also vital to visit a dental care provider, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
+During your initial visit to Smile for Life Dentistry in Maryville, Illinois, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques, all of which provide instant results.
+With digital imaging, the storage, retrieval, and manipulation of images is made much easier, meaning less time spent with us and more time spent doing what you love!

 An intraoral camera is a small video camera that takes an image of the outside of the gum or tooth.
 The intraoral camera resembles an oversized pen.
 While simultaneously viewing a monitor, the dentist inserts the camera into a patient's mouth and gently shifts it about so that images can be taken from a variety of angles.

 The iTero® Intraoral Scanner is a cutting edge imaging tool that allows doctors to take a 3D digital scan of a patient’s teeth and bite using a non-intrusive wand rather than a viscous impression material.
 This simple digital impression scanner can be used for veneers, crowns, bridges, surface inlays, onlays, implant abutments from single units to full arches and even modeling an Invisalign treatment.
 Patients are also able to instantly view high quality, clear “before” and simulated “after” images of their dental treatments on an in-office computer display.

 KaVo DIAGNOdent™ Laser Cavity Finder